[keith-snook.info]

 QUAD II replacement block capacitor

-October 2023 Batch of New Replacement Capacitors for the QUAD II PSU block capacitor C4 & C6 ~ Shown right are supplied in Admiralty grey painted aluminium covers to replicate the look of the original part [which varied a lot]
+New 2025 Replacement Capacitors for the QUAD II PSU block capacitor C4 & C6 ~ Shown right are supplied in Admiralty grey painted aluminium covers to replicate the look of the original part [which varied a lot]

-These drop in replacements fit directly in place of the original TCC 715525 16uF + 16uF 450V capacitor without cutting or drilling or soldering and as shown fitted below they don't look out of place
+These drop in replacement parts fit directly in the space of the original TCC 715525 16µF + 16µF 450V capacitor without cutting or drilling or soldering and use all 4 mounting holes like the original which prevents strain on the perspex badge and they don't look out of place

 Fitting is a simple DIY job requiring only a 1⁄4" or 6mm flat blade screwdriver and 4BA or M3.5 nut spinner or socket and a small 4BA or 6mm M3.5 spanner ~ To fit the replacement using the original solder lugs remove only the top brass nuts and washers from each terminal and fit the solder lugs then washers and nuts

-Output power of the QUAD II amplifier can be increased >20W by fitting larger power supply capacitors with increased peak power for better bass transients ~ Hum and residual noise can improve to >100dB ~ The polypropylene bypass to both sections and the PCB mounting method tend to give an improved sound reproduction from what is already a very good valve amplifier
+Output power of the QUAD II amplifier can be increased by fitting larger power supply capacitors with increased peak power for better bass transients ~ Hum and residual noise can improve to >100dB ~ The use of higher value all polypropylene capacitors and the mounting method tend to give a much improved sound reproduction from what is already a very good low power valve amplifier

-Below ~ The QUAD II C4–C6 block capacitor replacement and also a replacement Tag board PCB update a QUAD II power amplifier giving it many more years of active service and improved performance ~ The cover of the replacement block capacitor supports the components on the PCB while providing good electrical and mechanical isolation
+Pictured ~ QUAD II C4–C6 replacement block capacitor and also a replacement Tag board PCB update a QUAD II power amplifier giving it many more years of active service and improved performance ~ The cover of the replacement block capacitor supports the components on the PCB while providing good electrical and mechanical isolation

-Although I was concerned about the rectifier dissipation I was more concerned about any increased loading on the more expensive Mains transformer but as it happens neither increases with C6 as high as 100µF and possibly greater ~ The GZ32 current waveforms have both an a.c. and d.c. component and it is the a.c. or the ripple current that increases as the value of C6 is increased but with new modern capacitors the d.c. leakage current is lower
+Although I was concerned about the rectifier dissipation I was more concerned about any increased loading on the expensive Mains transformer but neither increases with C6 as high as 100µF and possibly greater ~ The GZ32 current waveforms have both an a.c. and d.c. component and it is the a.c. or the ripple current that increases as the value of C6 is increased but with new modern PP capacitors the d.c. leakage current is almost non existent

 For many years I have fitted higher values for C6 and seen no significant increases in mains input current ~ In Europe the mains voltage can be as high as 253 Vrms and this simultaneously increases both the HT and the heater supplies which have a far greater effect reducing valve and the mains transformer life ~ Check the heater supply is not more than 6.7 Vrms and if it is change the mains taps and consider increasing the value of R12 to say 220Ω